ruminder-hub/group_formation/README.md

 # Group Formation
 This project is developed as part of Advance Topics in Software Development course at Dalhousie University.
-It uses all the industry standard to make the code clean and easy to modify the code as more functionalities are added to the project.
+It uses the best coding practises, which makes the code clean and easy to modify, incase more functionalities are added to the project.

 Course Work: Advanced Topics in Software Development Programming Language: Java